yordevs/yordevs.github.io/CONTRIBUTING.md

 ## Making Pull Requests

 Similarly to commits, please write your PR title in the present/imperative tense, and describe what problem it fixes.
-Additionally, include the issue number its related to at the end of the title, with something like `(closes #11)`.
-This makes it easier to track which PRs are related to which issues.
+Additionally, include the issue number its related to at the end of the title; this makes it easier to track which PRs are related to which issues.

 In the PR's description, it would be helpful to write a brief summary of the changes you made, too.